RIPE-NCC/dnssec-labs/README.md

 Every domain has DNSSEC enabled, and an RC script running at startup on Auth1 ensures that every key is generated, and the DS records are created accordingly for all of them.
 This means that every time you run the script to create the labs, the keys will be different.

-Additionally, there are 30 subdomains for the participants in the training course, called domain$x.workshop.
-These domains are set with nameservers the client machine for the user and ns1.secondary-dns.workshop
+Additionally, there are 30 subdomains for the participants in the training course, called _domain$x.workshop._  These domains are configured with two nameservers: the client machine for the user and ns1.secondary-dns.workshop.

 ### Servers